 The significance of this paper lies in introducing the approaches employed in translating English nonfiction book titles into Arabic.
-The author built a corpus of titles by collecting a total of 100 English nonfiction book titles, along with their Arabic translated editions (see Appendix), from the bestseller section at major bookstores in the Kuwait local market.
-The focus was on nonfiction titles as they are assumed to have less use of figurative language, and so in principle might be more straightforward to translate.
+The author built a corpus of titles by collecting a total of 100 English nonfiction book titles, along with their Arabic translated editions (see Appendix), from the bestseller section at major bookstores in the Kuwait local market.1 The focus was on nonfiction titles as they are assumed to have less use of figurative language, and so in principle might be more straightforward to translate.
 The corpus was analyzed both quantitatively and qualitatively.
 The analysis of the sample titles was carried out in light of Newmark's semantic approach to translation.
-The sample book titles consist of between one to four words.
-The words of the titles in both languages were cross analyzed to evaluate the degree of translation fidelity and the impact of translation strategies on reception.
+The sample book titles in both languages were cross analyzed to evaluate the degree of translation fidelity and the impact of translation strategies on reception.